 In this video, I share what SEOs need to do today to thrive in the age of Semantic Search.
 I’ll discuss the importance of creating machine-readable content using structured data and the power of leveraging linked open data to help search engines better understand your content.

 Subscribe for more free YouTube tips: https://www.youtube.com/channel/UC4EW…

 Sign up for our course on Schema.org: https://simplifiedsearch.net/

 An Introduction to Structured Data: How Markup Helps Search Engines Understand Context: https://www.youtube.com/watch?v=uwCR9We3JHw

 How to Use Schema.org to Create and Add Structured Data to Your Website: https://www.youtube.com/watch?v=xQeRA-Ojq5c

-🎬 Introducing BERT: Google’s New AI Algorithm: https://www.youtube.com/watch?v=Rs_jyNKKt9s
+Introducing BERT: Google’s Artificial Intelligence Algorithm: https://www.youtube.com/watch?v=Rs_jyNKKt9s

 Now, this search isn’t that old, but even right now, the search engine is having a little difficulty understanding the context of that search.
 It’s not sure if I want to see a vehicle or a South American jungle cat.
 Right now, the search engine is trying to decide, so it’s showing us both.
 And it’s going to change the results based on what I click and what I engage with.

-So, most of search today, the crawlers are looking at these terms and they’re breaking them down and understanding them and then classifying the specific terms as an entity, using the knowledge that it has about that to make a connection.
+In the search algorithm today, the crawlers are looking at these terms and they’re breaking them down and understanding them and then classifying the specific terms as an entity, using the knowledge that it has about that to make a connection.
 Semantic search is not new.
 It’s actually been around since about 2013 with the release of Hummingbird.
-This was Google’s first attempt to really return more meaningful answers and begin to understand intent in the context of a query.
+This was Google’s first attempt to really return more meaningful answers and begin to understand search intent in the context of a query.

-And then, what these tools do is they go out to the linked open web and look at linked open data and understanding what these entities mean.
+Then, what these tools do is they go out to the linked open web and look at linked open data and understand what these entities mean.
 What do these words mean?
 What is the context of them?
 It’s pulling in all of this information that has been stored for tens and tens of years and now applying it back to that search query to better understand what the user is looking for.
-This new approach has radically changed the way that search engines show results specifically in the rich features, like the featured snippets, the people also asked box, the knowledge panel, things of that nature.
+This new approach has radically changed the way that search engines show results specifically in the rich features, like the featured snippet, the people also asked box, the knowledge panel, things of that nature.
 Those can be influenced very much by a better understanding of the entities on your page from search engines using semantic SEO.